moonshinelabs-ai/moonshine-remote-sensing/docs/source/index.md

 300,000 training images.

-Training from scratch both performs worse overall, and for roughly the same level of accuracy we can train for 45% less time (3.5h vs 2.0h).
+Training from scratch both performs worse overall, and for roughly the same level of accuracy we can train for 45% less time (28h vs 16h on a V100).
 Check out the [quick start](getting_started/quick_start.md) section for further information, including how to install the library.